EvelynGriffith/integer-squaring/writing/reflection.md

 ### What is the output from running the following commands?

-TODO: Use a fenced code block to provide the output for this command.

 - `poetry run square --approach while --dir input --file numbers.txt`

 ```